michaeljklein/michaeljklein.github.io/README.md

 # Proof sample
 ## (Appx.
 3 pages)

 This is one of my favorite original, short proofs.
 The proof gives a closed form minimum for a certain function that acts on arbitrary-length boolean vectors and returns an integer.
-Additionally, to keep things interesting, the vector has a fixed Hamming Weight.
+Additionally, the vector has a fixed Hamming Weight.

 Here's a description with symbols: